tzlaine/allocators_harmful/P1986_allocators_considered_harmful.md

 for a type or template.
 There is a compile-time cost to this, even for users that never use allocators.
 Moreover, there is a teachability to doubling the number of constructors of a type or template.
-Though both of these costs are probably not large, users who do not care about allocators must still pay them.
+Though both of these costs are probably not large, users who do not care about allocators must still pay for them.

 ## Allocators Break Expected Equivalences